 Because of its sweetness and ability to thicken foods, manufacturers sneak corn into all kinds of consumables.
 Corn hides in foods like peanut butter, processed snacks, and dozens of boxed cereals, even healthy oatmeal.
 As you might guess, hidden corn is difficult to avoid unless you learn the “secret words.”
 And, when a food item includes corn as part of its preparation or packaging process, companies have no legal obligation to list corn as an ingredient.
 So, it’s up to you to become a conscientious consumer and discern the ingredients derived from corn.

-Below is a list of corn derivatives to help you recognize the secret words:
+Below is a list of ingredients derived from corn to help you recognize the secret words:

 - Ascorbic Acid or Vitamin C: often added as a coating on fresh fruits